Learning Prusa Slicer: Settings and Supports

 Simple Slicer Basics

 The basic elements of a slicer are fairly simple.
 You have your print bed, where you place and can move your items, as well as object manipulation tools to the left.
-Here, you can drag all your print files and maneuver them around the print bed.
+Here, you can drag all your print files and manoeuvre them around the print bed.
 As this is a direct representation of the print, whatever you put here will print exactly as represented.
 You can print multiple objects, duplicate existing objects, and reorient the direction and printing surfaces here.

 The bar on the right contains all your print settings and presets, such as detail, filament types, printers, as well as support, infill and scale settings.
 For PrusaSlicer, you are able to preset what printers you own, which then can be selected when you make a print (if you only own one, then you don’t need to touch this setting after setup).
 Filament type is also a setting that does not need much changing: if you only plan on using one type of printing material.